laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 **Token.** 042.

-Copy-paste the previous query.
-After the star `*`, add a comma and the given formula.
-Execute the complete query.
+Copy-paste the previous query<mark>, add the given formula after the star `*`</mark>, and execute it to see the result.

 **Formula**. `salt_042(sum(nn(hash)) OVER ()) AS token`